Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (LAUGHTER)

-So I started trying to do some research, trying to find some songs in the American popular song history - even folk songs or whatever it may be - that had feminist themes to them.
-And it was very hard.
-It was very difficult to find, and so I decided let me just check to see - let me just check out if there are any sexist songs, and, of course, that was a lot easier.
+So I started trying to do some research, trying to find some songs in the American popular song history, even folk songs or whatever it may be, that had feminist themes to them.
+And it was very hard (laughter).
+It was very difficult to find.
+And so I decided, let me just check to see - let me just check out if there are any sexist songs.
+And, of course, that was a lot easier.

 GROSS: Yeah, I'll say.